A strategic perspective on invoice-to-cash

 Get a fresh perspective on improving the invoicing experience.

-Although 92% of the 500 billions of invoices sent annually are still document based, customers’ attitudes have switched to demanding a truly “digital” invoicing experience.
+Although 92% of the 500 billion invoices sent annually are still document based, customers’ attitudes have switched to demanding a truly “digital” invoicing experience.
 These customers want a digital invoice with data that is easily reported, analyzed, and processed according to their unique accounting needs.
 In other words, they want a personalized, digital invoicing experience to be able to pay “their” way.
 And beyond payment functionality, they want their digital invoicing experience to be dynamic and actionable, with functionality for inquiries, analysis, disputes, search, modifications and bill splitting—all from their invoice.

 To gauge the extent to which digital transformation has truly impacted the B2B invoicing experience, Globys conducted a survey of suppliers in May 2017.
 The State of Digital Invoicing Experience Survey was designed to identify how extensive the digital transformation projects have been.
 Did digital transformation truly change the experience for customers?
 Or did it merely replicate the manual process to an online process?